 The original Operational Framework and associated priority lists were prepared by Juliet Craig, Silverwing Ecological Consulting in 2014 through a collaborative process with input from land managers and other key partners throughout the region (Appendix A).
 Original maps were developed by Touchstone GIS Services.
-This framework is a living document that is updated annually by the Central Kootenay Invasive Species Society (CKISS).

 We gratefully acknowledge the financial support of the Province of British through the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (MFLNRORD).
-This document and the associated Invasive Plant Priority List were updated in 2020 by in person meeting participants and electronic feedback from the following individuals: